← Back to research

 Overview

-ZeroClaw is a security-first Rust AI assistant built by students from Harvard, MIT, and the Sundai.Club community.[1]
-The project prioritizes security, efficiency, and portability — running on $10 hardware with under 5MB RAM while maintaining comprehensive security features.
+ZeroClaw is a security-first Rust AI agent runtime built by students from Harvard, MIT, and the Sundai.Club community, now organized as ZeroClaw Labs.[1]
+The project prioritizes security, efficiency, and portability — a single binary that runs on $10 hardware while talking to ~20 LLM providers and 30+ channels.[2]

 MetricValue